Neighborhoods of Milwaukee: Menomonee River Valley

 The Menomonee Valley was once the industrial heart of the city of Milwaukee, employing thousands of people in heavy industry and railroading.
-Despite decades of decline, the Valley is still home to several manufacturers, the Potawatomi Casino, and Miller Park, the home field of the Milwaukee Brewers.
+Despite decades of decline, the Valley is still home to several manufacturers, the Potawatomi Casino, and American Family Field, the home field of the Milwaukee Brewers.
 The Menomonee Valley is also home to the Harley-Davidson Museum, which opened in July 2008.

 Redevelopment in the Menomonee Valley has added thousands of jobs and transformed once-blighted former industrial land into parkland and community gathering space.
 In 2007, the Sierra Club recognized the Menomonee Valley as a national example of environmentally friendly urban renewal.